Education

 Managing Communication Issues Due to Diversity

 Given different cultural contexts, this brings new communication challenges to the workplace.
-Even when employees located in other locations or offices speak the same language (for instance, correspondences between English-speakers in the US and English-speakers in the UK), some cultural differences should be considered to optimize communications between the two parties.
+Even when employees located in other locations or offices speak the same language (for instance, correspondences between English speakers in the US and English speakers in the UK), some cultural differences should be considered to optimize communications between the two parties.

-In such cases, an effective communication strategy begins with understanding that the sender and receiver of the message are from different cultures and backgrounds.
+In such cases, an effective communication strategy begins with the understanding that the sender and receiver of the message are from different cultures and backgrounds.
 Of course, this introduces a certain amount of uncertainty, making communications even more complex.

 Show More